Main-April/Rickrollium/README.md

 - Windows-only wallpaper management (uses PowerShell and Windows registry)
 - Requires Windows user32.dll for SystemParametersInfo
 - Assets must be present in the `assets/` directory

-## Disclaimer

-This application is intended for harmless pranks among friends.
-Please use responsibly and ensure you have permission before running it on someone else's computer.

 ## License